ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 20. Given an integer and an array of integers determine whether any two integers in the array sum to that integer.
  - Target_Sum.cs

+21. Write a function that takes a string and outputs that same string with only one space between each word
+ - Single_Space.cs

 Please let me know if you find any errors in the solutions.